surplusvaluetheory/VLCnowPlaying-PSedition/README.md

 # Cooldown time in seconds for the commands
 COMMAND_COOLDOWN=30

-# Commands that trigger the bot to send the currently playing title in VLC.
+# Commands that trigger the bot to send the currently playing title in .
 # Separate multiple commands with commas.
 COMMANDS=!np,!nowplaying,!current